agentdatashuttle/ads-bridge/README.md

 # ADS Bridge

-> _In short_: **ADS Bridge** is a Node.js service that receives events from ADS Publishers and instantly broadcasts them to subscribed AI agents.
+> **ADS Bridge** is a lightweight Node.js service that receives events from ADS Publishers and instantly broadcasts them to subscribed AI agents.
 It supports scalable, real-time event delivery with Redis and is ready for containerized deployments.

 Jump to [Quick Start](#quick-start) for setting up an ADS Publisher via your own ADS Bridge